Chess problem scene in ‘The Queen’s Gambit’

 Another surprise for me was how the series includes a chess problem scene from the book (which I read decades ago).
 Here’s the clip in question which I have uploaded to YouTube.
 Beth is introduced to a “problem freak” named Hilton who immediately challenged her to solve a mate-in-3 composition.
 If you wish to attempt this problem yourself, skip to the diagram below because the video gives away the solution.

 Did you notice the chess goof in this scene?
 When Hilton sits down and asks if he could mess up the position to set up the problem, the board seen from a distance contains five pieces.
-But even before he touches anything, four of these pieces are miraculously placed exactly where they need to be!
+But before he touches anything, four of these pieces are, miraculously, already placed exactly where they need to be!

 Below is the passage from the novel describing the same scene.
 The screen adaptation in this instance is remarkably faithful, including some word-for-word copying of the dialogue.
 The actual chess problem used is obviously different, however.